Los Angeles Lakers' Russell Westbrook Disconnected With Frank Vogel Over Disappointing Season

-EL SEGUNDO, Calif. — With Frank Vogel being fired as coach of the Los Angeles Lakers earlier in the day, Lakers point guard Russell Westbrook opened up about the disconnect between the two of them in their first season in LA.
+EL Segundo, Calif. — Frank Vogel was fired earlier in the day as coach of the Los Angeles Lakers, a Lakers point guard.
+Russell Westbrook LA.
+I opened up about the disconnect between them in their first season.

 “I think it’s unfortunate, to be honest, because I’ve never had a problem with any of my coaches before,” Westbrook said Monday after an exit interview with the Lakers front office.
 “I’m not sure what his issue was with me or I’m not sure why, but I can’t really give you an answer as to why we never really connected.”